 “By studying a conjoint business and science degree, I can understand concepts from both a science and business perspective, and translate ideas between the two…”

 Studying both business and science was a natural choice for me.
 I was raised in a business-oriented family, and was always intrigued by how things worked like why the mixing of two chemicals leads to crystallization.
 My desire to make new materials and understand the characteristics they possess led to studying chemistry and with the rapid increase of globalisation I saw significant relevance in international business.

-After taking the paper Global Environmental Issues in my final year of study, I became determined to help solve the world’s energy crisis!
+After taking the Global Environmental Issues course in my final year of study, I became determined to help solve the world’s energy crisis!
 Having majored in chemistry, I was drawn to solar energy, but with little knowledge of renewable energy I decided to return to study.
 I was accepted into the Masters of Sustainable Energy Engineering at the University of Nottingham, and I’m currently working on a project to build and test various solar cells based on nano-crystal semiconductors.

 My whole experience at Massey was amazing.
 The student advisors were outstanding, and the staff and lecturers were very approachable and happy to make time for students.

 After I finished my conjoint degree I worked as a summer intern at AgResearch Ltd in Lincoln, Canterbury.
 The lab experience I gained throughout my degree enabled me to be trained quickly and get onto doing innovative research.
 This summer internship led to a full-time contract and multiple publications in peer-reviewed articles.

 Quite often there is a barrier between business minded and science minded people.
 They each face difficulty in portraying what they have done, want or need in a way that the other can understand.
 By studying a conjoint business and science degree, I can understand concepts from both a science and business perspective, and translate ideas between the two.